AFP-Medialab/twint-wrapper/Readme.md

 FusionAuth is accessible locally:
 * [http://localhost:9011](http://localhost:9011)
-* login: weverify@weverify.eu
+* login: *weverify@weverify.eu*
-* password: Weverify$
+* password: *Weverify$*

 #### Email configuration with google account
 FusionAuth send registration code by email.
 To enable this feature, a SMTP server need to be setup in fusionAuth.

-You can use your Google Account to setup it up:
+Example with a Gmail Account:

  Tenants > Weverify (Edit) > Email (SMTP settings)